Affraes-Organisation/actions-sfdc-example/README.md

 This copy of the repository has protected branches turned on, `master`can only be pushed/merged to upon a successful CI run.

+:construction: **The following is WORK IN PROGRESS** :construction:

 ### How to get going

 #### Visual Studio Code